 - If your child is 12 years of age or older his/her consent to the adoption and name change must be obtained.

 - A child can revoke their consent to the adoption at any time before the adoption order is granted.

-The Birth Father Registry must be searched in all cases where birth parent(s) voluntarily request adoption placement for their child, and in direct placement situations.
+The Registry for Birth Parents must be searched in all cases where birth parent(s) voluntarily request adoption placement for their child, and in direct placement situations.
 The court may require a search in adoptions by stepparent or relatives.
-A search form can be obtained from the Birth Father Registry by calling (250) 387-3660.
+A search form can be obtained from the Parents Registry by calling 250-387-3660.

-The following persons may apply to request a search of the birth fathers’ registry:
+The following persons may apply to request a search of the birth parents’ registry:

 - a social worker